 Dr. Andrew Weil says that this breathing technique acts as a natural tranquilizer for the nervous system.
 He recommends that you perform this exercise twice a day for the first month.
 Furthermore, lightheadedness & dizziness can be common when adjusting to this breathing exercise, so be mindful of that.

 You’ll take a deep inhale, and then a let out a slow exhale.
 After the breath has finished and been completely exhaled, you count.
-Inhale, full exhale, “one.”
-Inhale, full exhale, “two.”
+Full Inhale, full exhale, “one.”
+Full inhale, full exhale, “two.”
 And so on and so forth.
 Count up to five, and then begin a new count or cycle at one.

 Breath counting is one of those breathing exercises for anxiety that really allows you to stay focused because you know you’re drifting off if your breath count goes higher than five.